 3. Automate pseudonymization and anonymization

 No matter the use case, both pseudonymization, and anonymization should be automated.
 So should data validations.
-Make sure to automate your processes as much as possible since data management is a complex subject, and the possibility of human error is something to avoid.
+Make sure to automate your processes as much as possible since data management is a complex subject, and the possibility of human error is very high.

 4. Choose appropriate technique